ying-teaching/python-book/Ch05-functions/function-concepts.md

 When you call `greet` without giving an argument for `prefix`, it uses the `'Hello'` as the arugment value.

+You can use parameter names when you call a function with some arguments, these are called `keyword arguments`.
+It let you specify arguments in any order.
+For example, you can call `gree(prefix='hi', name='alic')`.

+Python also supports arbitrary arugments using syntax like `*args` and `**kwargs`.
+For example, `print` function uses `*args` to take a number of arguments.

 ### 2.3 Docstring for Functions

 Except for trivial functions, you should write a **docstring** for the function.
 It can be a single line docstring, as shown in the first examples, or it can be a multi-line docstring: a summary line, followed by a blank line and detail description.